Jaybit0/QML/readme.md

 Keep in mind that the last bit is our model lane, while the first two bits are our parameter lanes.

-If you want to create more specialized visualizations, we provided some optional arguments to make the plot easier to understand.
+If you want to create more specialized visualizations, we provided some optional arguments.
 For instance, we can provide an oracle_function to highlight the desired output states.
 Let's say we want to highlight the first three bars:

 ```julia
 plotmeasure(measurements; oracle_function=i -> i==1||i==5)